-If there is no match, the required word must be accessed from the main memory, that is, the contents of that block of the cache is replaced by the new block that is specified by the address new the generated bv CPU and correspondingly the TAG bit will also be changed by the high order 4 bits of address.
-The the whole arrangement for direct mapping technique is shown in the figure 3.14.
+If there is no match. the required word must be accessed the from main memory, that is, the of contents that block of the cache is replaced by the new block that is specified by the new address by generated the CPU and correspondingly the TAG bit will also be changed by the high order 4 bits of the address.
+The whole arrangement for direct mapping technique is shown in the figure 3.14.